shadowcodex/Code-Bucket/fyi.md

  * The actual java script controlling the UI and the commands is in src/app.js
  * sqlite3 tutorial: http://www.scriptol.com/sql/sqlite-table.php
  * Possible UI framework: https://github.com/iurevych/Flat-UI
+ * Going to change alerts to use Pines Notify: http://pinesframework.org/pnotify/